Campfires and Bonfires

 What is defined as a campfire?

-- Small outdoor fire usually held for warm and/or cooking
+- Small outdoor fire usually held for warmth and/or cooking

-- Held in a contained structure designed for safe outdoor burning or in a constructed pit.
-Both should have a spark catcher.
+- Held in a contained structure designed for safe outdoor burning or in a constructed pit with a spark catcher.

 Can I have a campfire or backyard fire anywhere?